Do you know the optimal reorder point for your best-performing products? What about the par level?

 - Demand is relatively stable year-round.
 If there are seasonal shifts in demand, reorder points can fluctuate greatly and this model may not be able to keep up.

 - Lead time is constant.
 If lead time shifts, your products may not arrive in time.
-Then, you run into issues with backordered items (backorder definition) and unfulfilled orders.
+Then, you run into issues with backordered items (backorder definition) and your fill rate.

 - Price per unit and order costs are constant.
 Costs should be constant for each SKU number so you can ensure you have enough cash on hand for full reorders.This is especially true if your suppliers require an MOQ (what does MOQ mean?).